-Modified Bellows Breath: This breathing technique relieves the tension you feel.
+This breathing technique relieves the tension you feel.
 It helps open the chest and lungs which relieves the tension in the spine.
-Do it about 2 to 3 times and you will feel your body loosen up.
+Do it about 2 to 3 times and you will feel your body relax.

-1. Stand straight with feet shoulder-width apart and arms held in front with palms together at chest height.
+- Stand straight with feet a shoulder-width apart and arms held in front with palms together at chest height.
 Shoulders should be relaxed.

 Strengthen your body

-Pre-natal Yoga is a must as it helps with the shift of the center of gravity and also helps relieve back pain associated with pregnancy.
+Pre-natal Yoga is a must as it helps with the shift of the center of gravity and relieves back pain associated with pregnancy.
 Yoga alleviates the aches and also strengthens your back, legs and abdomen to prepare your body for giving birth.
 Aside from being physically helpful, yoga also improves emotional health.
 Here are some yoga techniques you could practice at home:

 Knee Rocking: This helps alleviate the discomfort you feel in the hip joints because of your growing baby.
 As your baby grows, it impinges the nerves in the hip, buttocks and thigh area giving you back pain.